Aadil1505/n8n-version-control/README.md

 ## Overview

-This script provides a clean, five-phase approach to managing n8n workflow backups:
+This script provides a clean, six-phase approach to managing n8n workflow backups:

-1. **Initialize** - Set up a local git repository linked to GitHub
+1. **Initialize** - Set up a new local git repository linked to GitHub
+2. **Clone** - Download an existing GitHub repository with workflows
-2. **Export** - Extract workflows from n8n to local files
+3. **Export** - Extract workflows from n8n to local files
-3. **Push** - Upload changes to GitHub with proper versioning
+4. **Push** - Upload changes to GitHub with proper versioning
-4. **Pull** - Download latest changes from GitHub
+5. **Pull** - Download latest changes from GitHub
-5. **Import** - Load workflows from local files back into n8n
+6. **Import** - Load workflows from local files back into n8n

 ## Prerequisites